rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 modifying and splitting the expressions by adding additional dereferences and path components.

-A capture expression is minimal if it produces...

-- a value that is not a struct or borrowed struct (e.g. primitive, enum, union).
-- a value that is used by the closure in its entirety (e.g. passed outside the closure).
+A capture expression is minimal if it produces a value that is used by the closure in its entirety (e.g. is a primitive, is passed outside the closure, etc.) or if making the expression more specific would require one the following.
-- any other case where the expression can not be made more specific (see below).

-Additionally capture expressions are not allowed to...

-- call impure functions.
+- a call to an impure function
-- make illegal moves (for example, out of a `Drop` type).
+- an illegal move (for example, out of a `Drop` type)

-- *(comments please, am I missing any cases?)*.
+When generating a capture expression, we must decide if the output should be owned or if it can be a reference.
+In a non-`move` closure, a capture expression will *only* produce owned data if ownership of that data is required by the body of the closure.
+In a `move` closure, will *always* produced owned data unless the captured binding does not have ownership.

 Note that *all* functions are considered impure (including to overloaded deref impls).
 And, for the sake of capturing, all indexing is considered impure *(see